rootXero/CoT-Wiki/pages/Set Dressing.md

 If you have ANY questions please ask Jess on facebook (Jess South) or text her at 812-550-0810 for fastest response time.

+## Treasure

 1. Individual, NONUNIQUE: 50-199
 1. Individual, UNIQUE: 100-1000
 1. P1 Chest Low: 200-499
 1. P1 Chest High: 500-800
 1. P2 Chest Low: 400-699
 1. P2 Chest High: 700-1000

+## Scrap

+All scrap boxes should be between 25-35 scrap.

+"Scrap boxes" must consist of either:

+1. A pile of construction assets, BP'd together;
+2. A closed crate;
+3. An open crate with clutter assets or construction assets inside, BD'd together.

 # Room Assignments